TejasJagadeesh/data-512-a2/README.md

 - Stub - Stub-class article

 While using the API, we specify the project as 'enwiki' and model as 'wp10' which uses structural characteristics to provide predictions.
 The API takes as input a set of revision IDs seprated by "|" character.
 It is recommended to fetch in batches of 50 revision ids at a time.

+**License:** There is not information provied about specific licensing for ORES Wikimedia API.
+Assumption is that it falls under the same generic license mentioned in the footer of ORES page - https://www.mediawiki.org/wiki/ORES.
+The license mentioned is Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) - https://creativecommons.org/licenses/by-sa/3.0/

 Sample request with two revision ids (34854345, 485104318), project as 'enwiki' and model as 'wp10' looks like below: